Title: A Watcher's Word

 He watched as the demon swept the shelves that housed some of Robin’s exotic collection, smashing items to the floor as worthless before finally ripping open on of the desk drawers and producing something that met with its satisfaction, Giles couldn’t see what.
 The creature then went purposefully to the wall behind the desk and ripped the Slayer Axe effortlessly from its secure brackets.
 Happy with its hoard, the Pokarroh withdrew and left Giles alone in the office.

 Damn.
 Once more, Giles was left feeling inadequate, and thwarted in his plans to help.
 They had the Axe, they had Buffy and all he had was eight bucks in change and a card for the subway in his pockets.
-Giles got up off the floor and was startled to see his own travelling bag had been flung on to one of the casual chairs.
+Giles got up off the floor and was startled to see his own travelling bag had already been flung on to one of the casual chairs.
 He checked the contents: his wallet, his passport, clothes, everything was there like it had been laid out for him.
 He could run again, hide again, but no, Giles had had enough of running for one day.
+Eight bucks or eighty didn't really change that.

-The creatures bound her hands behind her back and pushed into the library space.
+The creatures bound Buffy's hands behind her back and pushed into the library space.
 Without the main lights the place looked ghostly.
-The tables had been neatly stacked to one side freeing up a much greater floor space within which one the demons was painstaking chalking out a circle using twine tied to a chair leg.
+The tables had been neatly stacked to one side freeing up a much greater floor space, in the centre of which, one the demons was painstaking chalking out a circle using twine tied to a chair leg.
 The hair bear bunch had a plan then that involved magick somehow.
 They really didn’t seem the type.

 “Buffy!”
 Robin called from a huddle on the floor.
 “Thank god.”
-He was kneeling with his arms bounds, the two junior Slayers had been captured similarly.
-The demons pushed her down to join the group.
+He was kneeling with his arms bounds, Fallon and Julia, the two junior Slayers had been similarly captured and the demons pushed her down to join the group.
 She assessed the two girls: bruises and cut lips, but nothing that wouldn’t heal.
 Julia perhaps looked a little green.
 Half a dozen of the Pokarroh futzed around as a guard detail, two others were lighting candles.

 “Are you all OK?”
 Buffy asked the girls.